jkekoamartin/robot-backend/README.md

 ## Client Component (robot-client)

-The client component is a web application that:
+The client component is available in two implementations: a vanilla JavaScript version and a TypeScript version.
+Both implementations provide the same functionality:

-1. Connects to the SpacetimeDB module
+1. Connect to the SpacetimeDB module
-2. Provides a user interface to:
+2. Provide a user interface to:
    - Add and manage multiple robots
    - Update and increment robot distances
    - View real-time distance updates
    - Query historical distance data
    - View a log of distance changes

+### JavaScript Client

+The JavaScript client is a simple implementation using vanilla JavaScript, HTML, and CSS.
+It's easy to set up and run without any build steps.

+### TypeScript Client

+The TypeScript client is a more robust implementation that offers:

+- Type safety with TypeScript
+- Modern build system with webpack
+- Better error handling
+- Improved code organization
+- Proper module imports

 ### Client Setup

+#### JavaScript Client Setup

-1. Use the provided script to serve the client files:
+1. Use the provided script to serve the JavaScript client files:
    ```
    chmod +x robot-client/serve.sh
    ./robot-client/serve.sh